sametkamgul/Word-Analyzer-API/README.md

     language: {},       // language of the given text
     characters: {},     // characters found in the given text
     words: {},      // words found in the given text
-    hashtag: {},        // hashtag found in the given text
+    hashtags: {},        // hashtags found in the given text
-    mention: {},        // mention found in the given text
+    mentions: {},        // mentions found in the given text
     sentences: {},      // sentences found in the given text
     search: {},     // search results found in the given text
     numbers: {}     // numbers found in the given text